LTTLabsOSS/markbench-tests/README.md

 Let's take a look at the folder structure

-- msikombuster (dir)
+- msikombustor (dir)
   - run (dir)
   - manifest.yaml
-  - msikombuster.py
+  - msikombustor.py
   - README.md

 When we mention "test harness," we are specifically referring to the entire directory and its contents.
 Within this directory, we anticipate, at the very least, the presence of an executable file that follows the guideline of returning either 1 or 0 to signify the completion status.
 Additionally, the manifest.yaml serves as metadata that allows MarkBench to identify it; however, for now, we can disregard it.